sergiosheypol/MusicAnalyzer/README.md

 * LUFS, dBTP and BPM reading
 * Genre classification based on  LUFS, dBTP and BPM with kNN and SVC algorithms
 * MFCC extraction for single instrument files (either MP3 or WAV)
-* MFCC extraction for full tracks (either MP3 or WAV)
+* Average MFCC extraction for full tracks (either MP3 or WAV)

 ## How to install